Best time to find cheap flights, 6% potential price drop

 What time of day is cheapest to fly to Oman?

-To get the best value, try booking a flight in the afternoon when visiting Oman.
-Generally the prices will increase for flights at midday as these tend to have higher demand.
+To get the best value, try booking a flight at midday when visiting Oman.
+Generally the prices will increase for flights in the morning as these tend to have higher demand.

 The Sultanate of Oman was virtually undiscovered by tourists until relatively recently.
 Visited only by intrepid travellers, divers and archaeologists, this tiny desert Arabian country has become increasingly popular among holidaymakers looking for a relaxing and sybaritic trip.